-President Branham called on Region 8 Director Jamie Devine to give the nominating committee report on behalf of the chairman of the Nominating Committee Betty Jo Johnson, who was unable to attend the meeting.
-Mr. Devine introduced the other members of the nominating committee and reminded the delegates that the SCSBA Constitution calls for the President-elect to automatically become the President upon the conclusion of the Delegate Assembly.
-Therefore, Mr. Gantt was not listed among the individuals on the slate of officers.
-The slate of officers and directors as found on page 17 of the Delegate Assembly Handbook includes:
+President Gantt called on Beth Branham, SCSBA Past President and chair of the nominating committee, to give the nominating committee report.
+Chairperson Branham reminded the delegates that the SCSBA Constitution calls for the President-Elect to automatically become the President upon the conclusion of the Delegate Assembly.
+Therefore, Dr. Coleman was not listed among the individuals on the slate of officers.
+The slate of officers and directors as found on page 17 of the Delegate Assembly Handbook include: